uwcirg/helloworld-vue-client-sof/README.md

    4. Your new API key should now be listed.

 ### Configuration
-Parameters for the app are stored in [environmental variables](http://man7.org/linux/man-pages/man7/environ.7.html) that are stored in an `.env` file (`cp default.env .env` to allow environment variables to be read by the application).
+Parameters for the app are stored in [environmental variables](http://man7.org/linux/man-pages/man7/environ.7.html) that are stored in an `.env` file (`cp default.env .env` to allow environment variables to be read by the application at build time).
 The [dotenv package](https://www.npmjs.com/package/dotenv) is used to store the default variable values, which can be overwritten by defining a more specific env (e.g., `.env.local`) file or by setting the variables in the deployment system.
 For more information, see the [Vue documentation](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables).

 #### Parameters